 Julie Porteous currently works and lives in the Highland town of Boat of Garten from where she runs Highland Physiotherapy.
 She enjoys an active lifestyle of skiing, mountain biking, open water swimming, paddle boarding and hill walking.

-From this fantastic base she is able to travel easily to two main Physiotherapy clinics across the area, including: Dalfaber Golf and Country Club in Aviemore and The Centre for Complementary Therapies in Inverness.
-Flexible clinic appointments are available.
+From this fantastic base she is able to travel easily to Dalfaber Golf and Country Club in Aviemore where flexible clinic appointments are available.

 Julie is registered with the Chartered Society of Physiotherapists, Physio First and The Health and Care Professions Council.

 Strength & Conditioning

 Using a combination of body weight and free weight based exercises can get you strong and balanced enough to prevent future injury.